dallmann-consulting/OCPP.Core/README.md

 * Reset
 * UnlockConnector

-### Management Web-UI
+## Management Web-UI
-The Web-UI is already **localized in English and German**.
-It has an overview page with all charge stations and its availabilty.
+The Web-UI is **localized in English and German**.
+It has an overview page with all charge stations and their availabilty.

 ![Overview](images/Overview.png)

-Each tile shows details about the current charge process if the charge station sends data (our KEBA devices are only sending the main meter value).
+Every charge point (or connector!) is displayed as a tile with status information.
+If a car is charging the tile is red and shows the duration.
+If the charge station sends data about the current power and state of charge (SoC) itis displayed in the footer of the tile.
+Our KEBA devices e.g. are only sending the main meter value :-(

 ![Charging details](images/ChargingDetails.png)

-If you click on a charge station you get a list of the latest transactions and can download them as CSV.
+If you click on a charge point/connector tile you get a list of the latest transactions and can download them as CSV.

 ![Overview](images/Transactions.png)

 The Web-UI has two different roles.
-A normal user can see the charge stations and transactions (screenshots above).
-An administrator can also create and edit the charge stations and charge tags in the system.
+A normal user can see the charge points and transactions (screenshots above).
+An Administrator can also create and edit the charge stations, charge tags and connectors.

+### Multi connector behavior
+At first, I didn't pay much attention to multiple connectors.
+Charge points with multiple connectors are not very common.
+But then we got the charge points in our home installed and it turned out that our devices (with load management) operate as a single charge point with a connector for each charge point (see [here](Real_life_Experiences_KEBA.md)).

+I added multi connector support with V1.1.
+When the server receives an OCPP message with a connector number (status & transaction messages) the OCPP server dynamically builds a list of connectors in the database (table "ConnectorStatus").
+Admin users can see this list and can optionally configure custom names.

+This results in different scenarios for displaying charge points:
+* A charge point **without** known connectors
+		=> display charge point with its name
+* A charge point **with one known connector** without a specific name => display one charge point with the charge point name
+ * A charge point **with 2+ connectors** without specific names => display each connector with a default name "*charge point name:connector no.*"

+If a connector has a name specified this name overrides the charge point name or default scheme (see above).
+This allows you to define custom names for every connector (like left / right).

-### System Requirements
+## System Requirements
 OCPP.Core is written in .NET-Core 3.1 and therefore runs on different plattforms.
+I also installed it in Azure for testing purposes.
 The storage is based on the EntityFramework-Core and supports different databases.
 The project contains script für SQL-Server (SQL-Express) and SQLite.

 Referenced Packages:
 * Microsoft.EntityFrameworkCore